 I spent a few hours listening to vocal classes at the Chesham Arts Festival this evening.
 As I live a stone’s throw from The Elgiva Theatre it seemed a good idea to support my local festival.
 I thoroughly enjoyed it and all the young singers (mostly girls) gave their best, some producing admirable performances.
 Sadly though, there were about twenty people in the audience (most of them competitors).

 Music Festivals are an ideal platform for young musicians to learn their trade.
-There are hundreds around the UK – so there is bound to be one near you.
+There are hundreds around the UK, and therefore, there is bound to be one near you.
 If you have a child who is preparing to take a music exam then a music festival is the best place for them to get used to giving a performance in public.
-Performing is a stressful business and everyone who does it needs practice especially when they are just starting out.
+Performing is stressful and those who does it need practice, especially when they are just starting out.

 If you enter your child for a festival, they will usually be placed in a class of similar age and ability (you can choose which class on the entry form).
 All competitors will be invited to perform their piece or pieces to a small audience and an adjudicator.
 At the end of the class, after everyone has played, the adjudicator will give comments and feedback on every performance and then announce a winner.
 The atmosphere at these events is both friendly and relaxed, quite different from an examination.

-The old adage is true here; it really isn’t the winning, its the taking part that counts.
+The old adage is true here; it really isn’t the winning, it’s the taking part that counts.
 The one major benefit of performing in public is to build confidence.
 The more confidence a person has the better they will act under pressure.
 Learning to perform really is a useful tool for so many situations in life.
-Its the reason why I feel that every child should have the opportunity to learn an instrument (more on this subject in future blogs!).
+It’s the reason why I feel that every child should have the opportunity to learn an instrument – more on this subject in future blog posts!

-Make sure your child has plenty of family support on the day (its a good idea to watch the whole event).
+Make sure your child has plenty of family support on the day.

 Some competitors in Scotland: